joshuawatson/ruby-processing/CONTRIBUTING.md

 * by supporting [Processing.org][], nothing to do with us but we rely on them
 * by figuring out if we could replace swing with javafx for control_panel etc
 * by testing / contributing to the [development branch][]
+* by creating a fast math utlity sin/cos as a JRuby/Service

 ## Submitting an Issue
 We use the [GitHub issue tracker][issues] to track bugs and features.
 Before